 The Belvedere served as a ballroom for the family too, with a sprung rosewood floor – a perfect venue for the entertainments of the Viscount's thirteen daughters.
 The Belvedere later became a gamekeeper's cottage and also inspired the copycat Haldon Belvedere, at nearby Lawrence Castle.

-The iconic Belvedere Tower is currently undergoing stabilising and re-roofing to restore this magnificent building following a ruinous fire post-World War 2 that has seen it long on Historic England's Heritage at Risk Register.
+The iconic Belvedere Tower has recently undergone stabilising and re-roofing to restore this magnificent building following a ruinous fire post-World War 2 that has seen it long on Historic England's Heritage at Risk Register.